"When every piece falls

 Read more of my writing here:

-My poem, Soccer Rules, is published in this anthology for teens: Rhyme & Rhythm: Poems for Student Athletes, edited by Sarah J. Donovan.
+- My poem, Soccer Rules, was published in this anthology for teens: Rhyme & Rhythm: Poems for Student Athletes, edited by Sarah J. Donovan.

 - Thanks to Lunch Ticket for publishing my YA short story, Flirting with Danger.
 "Lenz's sympathetic portrayal of young people is an engaging and conversational story about assumptions, rumors, and truth."